robokoding/sumorobot-manager/README.md

 ## How to run

-1. Install Python3, PyQt5, pyserial
+1. Install Python3, PyQt5, pyserial (terminal: pip3 install pyqt5 pyserial)
-2. From terminal: python3 main.py
+2. Launch the app (terminal: python3 main.py)

 ## How to use

-* To add WiFi network
-1. Plug in SumoRobot via USB
-2. Wait for WiFi networks to load
-3. Select desired WiFi network
-3. Add network password
-4. Press add WiFi network

-* To update firmware
-1. Plug in SumoRobot via USB
+1. Plug in SumoRobot via a micro USB cable
-2. Wait for WiFi networks to load
-3. From program menu go File > Update Firmware
+2. Press Update Firmware

 ## Support
 If you find our work useful, please consider donating : )